samzshi0529/HanziNLP/README.md

 - **Purpose**: Execute sentiment analysis on the input text utilizing the specified pre-trained model and optionally visualize the probability distribution across sentiment labels.
 - **Parameters**:
   - `text` (str): The input text subject to sentiment analysis.
   - `model` (str): The identifier of the pre-trained model to be used.
+You can use any model on **Hugging Face** and copy the model name here to use it to classify the text.
 Default is 'hw2942/bert-base-chinese-finetuning-financial-news-sentiment-v2'.
   - `print_all` (bool): Indicator whether to print probabilities for all labels or only the label with the highest probability.
 Default is True.
   - `show` (bool): Indicator whether to display a bar chart showing the probability distribution across labels.
 Default is False.
 - **Returns**: